surya0702/CodeForcesBot/README.md

  * Bots are automated, which means they run according to their instructions without a human user needing to start them up.
  * Typically they do repetitive tasks, and they can do them much faster than human users could.

-## Objective
+##

 At First this chatbot welcomes the user randomly and then asks for the users name .

 After than it outputs the Greeting through Voice message .And then prints the remaining message .

 Then the menu will be printed in the console for the user to choose any given option.It recursivley asks for the User option unitll the user ends the chatbot.